Viridian-Labs/api/README.md

     poetry add package@version

-Certainly!
-Below is a concise explanation in Markdown format:

----

 ### **Price Strategy Overview**

 The price strategy is designed to fetch the most accurate and reliable token prices by utilizing a combination of internal and external sources.
 It works by sequentially evaluating these sources based on a predefined order until a valid price is found.